viniciuskneves/articles/import-existing-aws-resources-using-aws-cdk.md

 I like infrastructure and I advocate AWS CDK for one reason: it allows us to use Typescript (or other languages) which is less of a blocker for new contributors in frontend.
 It is verbose but it does a lot of the weight lifting for you and is extremely flexible as well.

 I've always been curious about the following situation: most companies start setting up their infrastructure through AWS Console.
-At some point Infrastructure as Code is introuduced.
+At some point Infrastructure as Code is introduced.
 How do we close the gap between them?
 Shall we code everything from scratch?

-Since a while (end of 2019) we can [import existing AWS resources into a CloudFormation Stack](https://aws.amazon.com/blogs/aws/new-import-existing-resources-into-a-cloudformation-stack/).
+For a while (end of 2019) we can [import existing AWS resources into a CloudFormation Stack](https://aws.amazon.com/blogs/aws/new-import-existing-resources-into-a-cloudformation-stack/).
 The blog post from AWS does a good job explaining how it works.
-There is another [blog post](https://rusyasoft.github.io/aws,%20cdk/2021/05/23/cdk-existing-resource/) that explain how to do it with AWS CDK.
+There is another [blog post](https://rusyasoft.github.io/aws,%20cdk/2021/05/23/cdk-existing-resource/) that explains how to do it with AWS CDK.

 My goal here is to make it visual and with code examples.
 If you follow the steps from both blog posts you are good to go but I found myself confused with some names in between and decided to summarize it for myself (as I'm pretty sure I won't remember how to do it next time) and maybe help you as well.

 I'm assuming that you're familiar with AWS CDK and also with CloudFormation.
-If not, don't hesitate to ask questions and I can try to answer them or guide you to another resources.
+If not, don't hesitate to ask questions and I can try to answer them or guide you to other resources.

 ## AWS CDK output

-AWS CDK "simply" translates some code we write into a CloudFormation template, in this case a `.json` file by the end.
+AWS CDK "simply" translates some code we write into a CloudFormation template in this case, a `.json` file by the end.
 It is this file that is used by AWS CloudFormation to setup our infrastructure.

 The output from AWS CDK can be found inside the `cdk.out/` folder.
 The CloudFormation template from your stack is in the file `MyStackName.template.json`.